Table of Contents

 Maternal Shock

 Shock can occur from major blood loss or internal injuries.
 It reduces blood flow to vital organs and can be fatal if untreated.
 For pregnant women, it also reduces oxygen to the fetus.
 Medical teams must act quickly to stabilize both patients.
-In a legal claim, maternal shock justifies additional compensation due to the high risk of complications and the need for intensive care.
+In a legal claim, maternal shock can support claims for additional compensation due to the high risk of complications and the need for intensive care.

 Traumatic Brain Injury

-TBIs are a leading cause of maternal deaths in serious accidents.
-A study in the Journal of Neurotrauma links TBIs to about 20% of maternal deaths in traffic crashes.
+TBIs pose significant risks to pregnant women involved in severe accidents.
+A study in the Journal of Neurotrauma links TBIs to maternal deaths in traffic crashes.
 Brain injuries can cause memory loss, confusion, dizziness, or even long-term disability.
-For pregnant women, they may also affect blood pressure and oxygen levels, which can harm the baby.
-Because TBIs affect both short- and long-term health, they are often a major factor in determining the value of a claim.
+For pregnant women, these factors may also affect blood pressure and oxygen levels, which can harm the developing baby.
+Because TBIs affect both short- and long-term health, they may be a major factor in determining the value of a claim.

 Injuries To The Fetus